sshyran/swig/README.md

   --stack          Name of stack in nova.yml to deploy to.
   --new-version    Deploy a new version, valid options are (patch|minor|major).
 Version will
                    be incremented in package.json accordingly and tagged in git.
-  --version        Specify new version manually.
+  --latest-tag     Get the latest version tag on the current repo --version        Specify new version manually.
 Value should be N.N.N and newer that latest
                    deployed version.
 ```